About us

 WCP’s work with the judicial system in Zambia ensures effective prosecution of wildlife crimes.
 By supporting the NPA and monitoring wildlife crime cases, WCP plays a pivotal role in securing appropriate sentencing, helping deter wildlife crime through the certainty of punishment.

-Through workshops and resources like the Rapid Reference Guide for the Investigation and Prosecution of Wildlife Crimes, WCP empowers law enforcement and judicial officers with the tools and knowledge needed to effectively address wildlife crime.
+Through workshops and resources like the Rapid Reference Guide for the Investigation and Prosecution of Wildlife Crimes, WCP equips law enforcement and judicial officers with the tools and knowledge needed to effectively address wildlife crime.

 Public Engagement